top of page

 F: Mr. Davies to see you, My Lord

-B (brightening): My dear Scrope!
+B(brightening): My dear Scrope!

-SBD (eyeing A): My dear Lady Byron.
-How delightful to see you
+SBD(eyeing A): My dear Lady Byron - how delightful to see you

-A: mmm (with intent)
+A: mmm (breathes deeply, with intent)

-Scrope stutters, and makes for the door
+Scrope stutters and makes for the door

-Byron roasts his backside in front of the fire.
-Reaches for Lady Mary Wortley Montagu – commences to glare over the pages at Annabella, busy with her protractor.
+A glares sharply at B - Byron roasts his backside in front of the fire.
+Reaches for Lady Mary Wortley Montagu - commences to glare over the pages at Annabella, busy with her protractor.
 As the Brandy and the Black Drop run low, the drawing room is suddenly spinning, as from the stroke of the enchanter's wand, and is festooned with motley crimson tapestries, squawking peacocks, and sumptuous, expectant sofas.

 T

-SCENE 2
+Scene 2

-B: Oh Bell!
+B: Oh, Bell!
 Bless you for granting me my wish to be free of that tight little Island

 A: Fletcher!